groslapinbleu/matcha-react/README.md

 ## techologies

 This project uses React with tailwindCSS for styling, and Firebase for user management, Firebase Realtime Database as the database, and Firebase Storage for image files.
+It also uses i18next for internationalization (only English ad French for now), as per https://www.robinwieruch.de/react-internationalization

 ## Firebase Realtime database rules